dalpert/pickEm/readme.md

 ```
   - If you add any new dependencies (aka you have to run ```pip install``` at some point to get something working), please be sure to add them to ```requirments.txt```.
 This is because the Azure App Service creates a virtual environment with all dependencies listed in ```requirments.txt``` before deploying our code.

-    - To write all current dependencies in your virtual environment to ```requirements.txt```, run the following command:
+    - To write all dependencies in your virtual environment to ```requirements.txt```, run the following command:
 ```bash
 pip freeze > requirements.txt
 ```